braiden/python-ant-downloader/README.md

 Since application level communcation with the garmin devices doesn't seem to be well documented, I don't know what other devices this code might support.
 I've tried to keep things very generic, so maybe this code will be useful in adding support for other devices.

-I'm hoping that the GPS units acutally implement ANT + ANT-FS as means of accessing FIT files if so things are pretty well documents, and devies support should be pretty broad.
+I'm hoping that the GPS units acutally implement ANT + ANT-FS as means of accessing FIT files.
+If so things are pretty well documents, and devies support should be pretty broad.
 But I think this might only be the case for newest devices (405CX excluded.)

 Related Readings
 -------------------